What Is International Arbitration?

-There are multiple arbitration associations that operate under the New York convention or other conventions.
+There are multiple arbitration associations that operate under the New York Convention or other conventions.
 To begin an arbitration, a request for arbitration must be filed with one of these associations.
-One of the largest of these associations is the International Chamber of Commerce (ICC); we'll use their process to describe what to do.
+One of the largest of these associations is the International Chamber of Commerce (ICC); here's how their process works.

-Before the Tribunal.
-If the other party has issues with the arbitration agreement, or it doesn't respond, the ICC will rule on these questions.
-The ICC will also require an advance on costs (the arbitration agreement should have specified how arbitration costs are to be paid; usually shared).
+- Before the tribunal: If the other party has issues with the arbitration agreement, or it doesn't respond, the ICC will rule on these questions.
+The ICC will also require an advance on costs (the arbitration agreement should have specified how arbitration costs are to be paid; they are usually shared).

-The Tribunal.
-After some other preliminary procedures, and the tribunal (one or more arbitrators) has been set up, the tribunal begins its work.
+- The tribunal: After some other preliminary procedures and the tribunal (one or more arbitrators) has been set up, it begins its work.
 Most of these meetings are conducted by teleconference.
 The process itself is flexible, based on agreements between the parties and the tribunal.
-Witnesses and experts may be heard, as well as the parties involved.
+Witnesses and experts may be heard as well as the parties involved.

 Creating an International Arbitration Agreement

-if you do business with customers, vendors, or employees in other countries, you might want to consider creating an an international artibration agreement or adding an international arbitration clause in contracts with these people of businesses.
+If you do business with customers, vendors, or employees in other countries, consider creating an international arbitration agreement or adding an international arbitration clause to your contracts.
 The clause, as suggested by the International Chamber of Commerce, would state that all disputes arising from the contract "shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said Rules."